matthieupoupin3704-alt/xarm6-morpion/README.md

 ### Requirements

 - Python ≥ 3.9
-- Linux or Windows PC (macOS: simulation mode only — `pyrealsense2` not officially supported)
+- Linux or Windows PC (macOS: simulation mode only as `pyrealsense2` is not officially supported)
 - Packages: `opencv-python`, `numpy`, `pyrealsense2`, `xarm-python-sdk`

 ```bash